 Our consideration of internal control was for the limited purpose described in the first paragraph and would not necessarily identify all deficiencies in internal control that might be deficiencies, significant deficiencies or material weaknesses.
 We did not identify any deficiencies in internal control that we consider to be material weaknesses, as defined above.

-The following comment was determined not to be a significant deficiency or material weakness, but is considered a comment worthy of reporting to management.
+The following are other comments and recommendations, determined not to be a material weakness, significant deficiency or a control deficiency, but are considered a comment worthy of reporting to management.

 Year End Accrual Adjustments